 go (f≈g ≈∈ f∈[F]) = (δ-≈ f≈g a) ≈∈ go f∈[F]

-Therefore, from now on we work with the simplified definition.
+Therefore, from now on we use the second definition as the notion of P-finiteness.

 open EquivalenceOfDefinitions using (δ-closed) public